Understanding and implementing MVC architecture

 Maintain Modularity

 MVC promotes modularity, which benefits the development process.
-Follow these points to maintain clean separation:
+Follow these points to maintain clean separation:- Develop components to be as independent as possible, minimizing their dependencies.

 - Implement changes in one component with minimal or no impact on the others.
 This isolation simplifies testing and debugging.